gui123sparda/gui123sparda/README.md

 ## Hi there 👋

+Welcome to my GitHub
+About me
+Bachelor in Systems and Digital Media from UFC Fortaleza

+I'm Guilherme, a Unity game developer.
+I'm currently studying javascript and a little database, I also like to carry out graphic design and 3d modeling projects.🎮

 <!--
 **gui123sparda/gui123sparda** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.